What is the difference between a cosmetic

 The two main types of breast implant used in Australia are:

-- Saline implant – a silicone envelope filled with varying amounts of sterile salt water (saline).
+- saline implant – a silicone envelope filled with varying amounts of sterile salt water which is known as normal saline.
 This can affect the shape, firmness and feel of the breast.
-If the implant shell leaks, a saline implant will collapse and the saline will be absorbed and naturally expelled by the body.
+If the implant envelope leaks, a saline implant will collapse, and the saline will be absorbed and naturally expelled by the body

 Generally, breast augmentation involves:

-- The surgeon makes a pocket, either behind the pectoral (chest) muscle or in front of the pectoral muscle beneath the breast tissue.
+- The medical practitioner makes a pocket, either behind the pectoral (chest) muscle or in front of the pectoral muscle beneath the breast tissue.

 - The implant is inserted into the pocket.
 Sometimes, the implant is already filled at the time of insertion.
 In other cases, the empty implant is inserted and filled (with saline) through a thin tube until the desired size is reached.